orkoweb/forumoticons/README.md

 ---

-# FoRuMoTiCoNs (English Version)
+# Forumoticons (English Version)

-FoRuMoTiCoNs is a PHP script that displays a gallery of smileys and allows users to copy their links in the `[img]` format.
+Forumoticons is a PHP script that displays a gallery of smileys and allows users to copy their links in the `[img]` format.
 It also includes a secure upload form.

 ## Requirements